Graph Property Inference in Small Language Models: Effects of Representation and Reasoning Strategy: Discussion

 \section{Discussion}

-The results reveal a nuanced picture of structural reasoning in small language models.
-Although high-precision estimation of heterogeneous graph metrics remains challenging, performance is systematically shaped by both input representation and inference strategy.
+The results reveal that pretrained small language models perform poorly on graph-theoretic property inference, but that this poor performance is not monolithic - it is systematically shaped by both input representation and inference strategy.